maxludden/supergene-v2/books/book01/md/chapter-0399.md

-The four items that Han Sen gave Su Xiaoqiao were sacred-blood black beetle armor, bloody slayer, Meowth, and spinning spear.
+The four items that Han Sen gave Su Xiaoqiao were his Sacred-Blood Black Beetle Armor, Bloody Slayer, Meowth, and his Spinning Spear.

 Too many people knew that Han Sen had made the last shot at the purple-feathered dragon and claimed to not have gained the beast soul, which was why Han Sen did not give the pair of wings to Su Xiaoqiao.